BiomechGPT: Extending Motion-Language Models to Clinical Motion Understanding: Methods

-We base our motion tokenizer on the VQ‑VAE architecture used by \cite{jiang_motiongpt_2024} and \cite{zhang_t2mgpt_2023}, using a 1D‑convolutional encoder–decoder to convert 34‑dimensional joint‑angle trajectories from our biomechanical model into discrete tokens.
-These tokens are taken from a codebook of $K$ vectors, each of dimension $D$, that is learned during VQ-VAE training.
-The encoder downsamples an input sequence of length $L$ by a factor $l$, producing a latent sequence of length $L/l$.
-During encoding, at each timestep, this latent vector is replaced by the closest codebook vector by Euclidean distance.
-A symmetric 1D‑convolutional decoder then reconstructs the original motion from the quantized embeddings.
-Training minimizes a combination of reconstruction loss and a commitment loss $L = L_{recon} + \beta_{commit} * L_{commit}$.
-In training, we used $l$=4, $K$=512, $D$=512, $\beta_{commit} = 0.02$.
-We also follow common practice and learn the codebook with an exponential moving average update and resetting, to encourage greater entropy of codebook vector usage.
-Tokenizer training takes about three hours on one A6000 GPU.
-Once trained, the tokenizer is fixed, and is used to convert each trial in the dataset into a sequence of motion tokens for use in the multimodal dataset.
-Our tokenizer obtained an average reconstruction error per joint of 5.78 degree measured by RMSE.
+Our motion tokenizer is based on the VQVAE architecture used in \cite{jiang_motiongpt_2023, zhang_t2mgpt_2023}, with 1D-convolutional encoders and decoders that convert joint angle trajectories into sequences of discrete tokens.
+These tokens are drawn from a codebook of $K$ vectors of dimension $D$, learned during training.
+The encoder downsamples an input sequence of length $L$ by a factor of $l$, producing a latent sequence of length $L/l$.
+At each timestep, the latent sequence is replaced by its nearest codebook vector under Euclidean distance, and a symmetric 1D-convolutional decoder reconstructs the motion from the quantized embeddings.
+A commitment loss pulls the encoder output $z_e$ toward its corresponding codebook vector $e$:

-To eliminate spatial information as a source of variance, our encoder discards the position and velocity information of the pelvis.
-We also zeroed out the wrist flexion, deviation, supination because they were less pertinent for our downstream tasks, and the metatarsal joint in the foot as it was less accurately tracked.
+where $\mathrm{sg}(\cdot)$ denotes the stop-gradient operator.
+Following common practice, the codebook is updated via exponential moving average and codebook resetting to encourage convergence and high codebook utilization~\cite{oord_vqvae_2018, williams_hierarchical_2020}.

+We further designed our tokenizer to embed different motion data formats (here, biomechanical or HumanML3D/SMPL motion data) into a shared, format-agnostic latent space (Fig.~\ref{fig:model_structure}).
+Datasets that exist in more than one motion format are rare, thus we developed a method to learn a shared representation without using paired data.
+Specifically, we measured the difference between a biomechanical pose and a SMPL pose by matching marker sites from the biomechanical model to vertices from the SMPL model.
+Our biomechanical model uses the same 87 marker sites as the BML-MoVi dataset~\cite{ghorbani_movi_2021}; among these, we identified 56 body-surface sites that have one-to-one correspondences with SMPL mesh vertices, obtained from~\cite{ghorbani_soma_2021, pavlakos_smplx_2019}.
+Since no mapping between MoVi and SMPL exists for the head, we define three additional sites (jaw, top of head, and back of head) on SMPL vertices and added markers at the corresponding locations on our biomechanical model, yielding 59 sites in total.

+To support tokenization of pose data in either format, our tokenizer has two format-specific encoders that share a final layer, and two decoders that map from the shared latent space back to their respective formats.
+Each training sample is in single-format, i.e., either biomechanical or SMPL.
+During training, a given motion sample (e.g. $X_{\mathrm{bio}}$ in biomechanical format) is embedded using its format-specific encoder to produce a token sequence; that sequence is then fed into both decoders: the biomechanical decoder reconstructs the input as $\hat{X}_{\mathrm{bio}}$, while the SMPL decoder converts the same motion content to SMPL format as $\hat{X}_{\mathrm{smpl}}$.
+The output of these decoders is used in two loss terms: a reconstruction loss